DkreativeCoders/dmessanger-service/README.md

 # golang-crud-app-db
-A service for real time delivery in go
+A service for real time delivery in go has to be refactored